California: Railroads

+The California High-Speed Rail Authority was authorized in 1996 by the state legislature to plan a California High-Speed Rail system to put before the voters.
+The plan they devised, 2008 California Proposition 1A, connecting all the major population centers in the state, was approved by the voters at the November 2008 general election.
+The first phase of construction was begun in 2015, and the first segment 171 mi long, is planned to be put into operation by the end of 2030.
+Planning and work on the rest of the system is continuing, with funding for completing it is an ongoing issue.
+California's 2023 integrated passenger rail master plan includes a high speed rail system.

+Busses

 Nearly all counties operate bus lines, and many cities operate their own city bus lines as well.
-Intercity bus travel is provided by Greyhound, Megabus, and Amtrak Thruway Motorcoach.
+Intercity bus travel is provided by Greyhound, Megabus, and Amtrak Thruway.

 Water

 California's interconnected water system is the world's largest, managing over 40000000 acre.ft of water per year, centered on six main systems of aqueducts and infrastructure projects.
 Water use and conservation in California is a politically divisive issue, as the state experiences periodic droughts and has to balance the demands of its large agricultural and urban sectors, especially in the arid southern portion of the state.
 The state's widespread redistribution of water also invites the frequent scorn of environmentalists.